Chalamet, Styles, de Armas: Next-gen stars to light up Venice film fest

-VENICE (AFP) - Timothee Chalamet as a love-sick cannibal, Harry Styles in his first leading role, Ana de Armas as Marilyn Monroe - a new generation of stars steps into the spotlight when the Venice Film Festival kicks off on Wednesday (Aug 31).
+VENICE • Timothee Chalamet as a love-sick cannibal, Harry Styles in his first leading role, Ana de Armas as Marilyn Monroe - a new generation of stars steps into the spotlight when the Venice Film Festival kicks off on Wednesday.

 Ninety years since its first edition, the world's longest-running film event also boasts a raft of award-winning directors in its line-up this year.